 Initially eight and then ten categories of adversity were included in the study because of their high prevalence in the KP weight reduction program: five directed toward children (physical abuse, emotional abuse, sexual abuse, and, later, physical neglect, emotional neglect) and five household issues (domestic violence to mother, separation, substance abuse, incarceration, significant psychiatric illness).
 Although other risk factors such as poverty, political and cultural trauma, etc. also affect illness and wellness, they were not analyzed in the ACE Study of KP members.The number of adversity categories experienced in childhood significantly predicted negative health and behavior outcomes, but it did not appear to matter much which categories were involved.
 The number of experiences within categories was not counted.

-Building the capabilities of caregivers and strengthening the communities that together form the environment of relationships essential to children’s lifelong learning, health, and behavior.
+It is important to build the capabilities of caregivers and strengthen the communities that together will form the environment of relationships that are essential to children's lifelong learning, health and behavior.

-MRBN can partner with your school, organization, or business to train about understanding ACEs and resilience, and provide Technical Assistance if you need help thinking about adapting your work to incorporate ACEs and resilience.
-MRBN members come from a broad range of local organizations that specialize in trauma-informed care, as well as providers and educators who can share research and best practices for you to consider.
+Please contact the Maine Resilience Building Network at firstname.lastname@example.org for training information or questions.
+MRBN can partner with your school, organization, or business to train about understanding ACEs and resilience, and provide Technical Assistance if you need help adapting your work to incorporate ACEs and resilience.
+MRBN members come from a broad range of local organizations that specialize in trauma-informed care, and have member providers and educators who can share their research and best practices.

 The ACEsConnection website is an online network where you’ll find articles, blog posts, opportunities to connect with professionals from around the world.
 They’ve published a Roadmap to Resilience that features best practices from around the country.
-Maine was included in building the Roadmap!
+Maine was involved in building this Roadmap!